 Writing Collection Descriptions

-Add 200 to 400 words of original copy to every important collection page.
+Add original copy to every important collection page.
 Explain what the category covers, what buyers should consider when choosing, and what differentiates your selection.
-Target the main category keyword in the title tag and H1, with related terms woven into the description.
+Target the main category keyword in the title tag and heading, with related terms woven into the description.

 Avoid the temptation to dump a wall of text below the product grid purely for SEO.
 Search engines detect this pattern, and buyers ignore it.
-Place useful context above the fold where it genuinely helps the visitor, and save longer guides for dedicated blog posts linked from the collection.
+Place useful context where it genuinely helps the visitor, and save longer guides for dedicated blog posts linked from the collection.

 Filter and Tag Page Handling

-Filtered collection URLs like /collections/boots?filter.v.option.size=42 create thousands of near-duplicate pages.
+Filtered collection URLs create many near-duplicate pages.
 These should almost never be indexed.
 Check your theme's handling of faceted navigation and confirm that filtered views are either noindexed or handled through canonical tags pointing to the parent collection.

 Shopify Blog SEO: Where Most Traffic Actually Comes From

-Shopify blog SEO is the single highest-leverage activity for stores that want to rank without paid ads.
-Product and collection pages can only target so many queries, and competition for commercial terms is brutal.
+Blog SEO is among the highest-impact activities for stores that want to rank without paid ads.
+Product and collection pages can only target so many queries, and competition for commercial terms is fierce.
 Informational content is where smaller stores genuinely outrank larger ones.

 The goal of a Shopify blog is not to publish random lifestyle content.
 It is to capture buyers earlier in their research and move them toward a purchase.
 Every blog post should answer a specific question, target a real keyword, and link to relevant collections or products.